Contact Info: Committee on Special Education

 Address: 1554 Route 488, Clifton Springs, NY 14432, (315) 548-6440

-- Director: Tammy Wood, email@example.com
+- Director: Andrea Eldridge, email@example.com

 - CSE Secretary: Sharon Cheney, firstname.lastname@example.org

-- CSPE Secretary: Kristin Zahn, email@example.com
+- CPSE Secretary: Kristen Zahn, email@example.com

 Prior To A Referral

-A parent’s first line to academic or behavioral concerns at school should be the current teachers and support staff of the child.
+A parent’s first line of academic or behavioral concerns at school should be the current teachers and support staff of the child.
 By working together, families and the staff at the school can help a child have a successful school year.